THYME project discovers a sub-Neptune exoplanet orbiting young star

 HD 110082 b has a radius of approximately 3.2 Earth radii and is assumed to be some 11 times more massive than our planet.
 It orbits its host every 10.18 days, at a distance of about 0.113 AU from it.
 The transit duration of this planet suggests that it has a low orbital eccentricity, most likely at a level of around 0.2.
 Given that the HD 110082 system is estimated to be relatively young (some 250 million years old), the newly found alien world could be very helpful in testing planet formation and evolution theories.

-The is of spectral type F8V located about 343 light years away.
+The parent star is of spectral type F8V located about 343 light years away.
 It has a radius of around 1.19 solar radii and a mass of approximately 1.12 solar masses.
 The star has an effective temperature of about 6,200 K and a metallicity at a level of some 0.08.
 The object is assumed to reside in a newly detected young stellar association designated MELANGE-1.

 The findings provide important clues about parameters of young extrasolar worlds in general.
 "HD 110082 b's radius falls in the largest 12 percent of field-age systems with similar host star mass and orbital period.
 This finding supports previous studies indicating that young planets have larger radii than their field-age counterparts," the authors of the paper concluded.